dmcclung/liquidation-bot/README.md

 yarn deploy:test
 ```

-# Observations
+## Observations
-There are a number of Trader Joe accounts with multiple small positions that although have a considerable total borrow and total collateral size, each position is too small to liquidate given gas costs.
+There are a number of Trader Joe accounts with multiple small positions that although have a considerable total borrow and total collateral size, each position is too small to liquidate given gas costs with the current implementation.

 The liquidity bot contract is also susceptible to slippage problems with some borrow / collateral tokens.
 I also found an issue with LINK as collateral.
 No Trader Joe pools exist for LINK other than LINK/AVAX; therefore, if you need to flash loan from something like WETH to liquidate a LINK borrow or collateral, no pool exists to do the swap.